purpyviolet/IELTS-Learning-Notes/Speaking Part/Part 3.md

 Example: Should children learn to draw and paint?

-给出立场：Yeah, for sure, the way I see it, children really should learn drawing and paiinting.
+给出立场：Yeah, for sure, the way I see it, children really should learn drawing and painting.

 原因：It fosters their creativity and imagination, allowing them to express thoughts and feelings visually.
-When they are happy, frustrated, sad, scared or confused, they can express all of those feeling by createing art.
+When they are happy, frustrated, sad, scared or confused, they can express all of those feeling by creating art.

 反向假设：If a child doesn't learn how to draw or paint, they would lose a special channel to let out their emotions and the opportunity to express their feelings.